TempeHS/2026SE-Mechatronics-Thribhu.K/srs.typ

 == Reliability
 _Calculate what the critical failure time of your product would be under normal usage._

-Under normal time, there is a small margin of error, with there being [INSERT PERCENTAGE]% amount of failures, which is exceptionally good for such an autonomous robot.
+Under normal time, there is a small margin of error, with there being 10% amount of failures, which is exceptionally good for such an autonomous robot with primitive code

 == Scalability
 _Calculate the highest workloads under which your software will still perform as expected._

+In terms of scalability, this robot has a higher chance of crashing due to the code running with Python, which is a garbage collected language and in such a case of high memory usage, it can break and cause the robot to stop working.

 == Maintainability
 _Describe how continuous integration should be used to deploy features and bug fixes quickly._